-In January 2002 the Administration, in briefings on the Nuclear Posture Review, indicated that it continues to oppose the CTBT, continues to adhere to the test moratorium, is considering modifying existing warheads for use against hard and deeply-buried targets, has not ruled out resumed testing, and has no plans to test.
+In January 2002 the Administration, in briefings on the Nuclear Posture Review, indicated that it continues to oppose the CTBT, continues to adhere to the test moratorium, has not ruled out resumed testing, and has no plans to test.
 These positions remain current.
-It also indicated plans to reduce the time between a decision to conduct a nuclear test and the test itself, which is being done.
+It also indicated plans to reduce the time between a decision to conduct a nuclear test and the test itself, which has been done.
 Critics raised concerns about the implications of these policies for testing and new weapons.

-Congress addresses nuclear weapon issues in the annual National Defense Authorization Act and the Energy and Water Development Appropriations Act.
+In current practice, Congress addresses nuclear weapon issues in the annual National Defense Authorization Act and the Energy and Water Development Appropriations Act.
 Congress considers the Stockpile Stewardship Program, which seeks to maintain nuclear weapons without testing.
 Appropriations for it (listed as Weapons Activities) were FY2002, \$5.429 billion; FY2003, \$5.954 billion; FY2004, \$6.447 billion; FY2005, \$6.626 billion; and FY2006, \$6.370 billion.
 The FY2007 request is \$6.408 billion.
 Congress also considers a U.S. contribution to a global system to monitor events that might violate the CTBT.
 Appropriations were \$18.8 million for FY2005 and \$14.2 million for FY2006; the FY2007 request is \$19.8 million.
+This report replaces Issue Brief IB92099 of the same name.
+It will be updated.